LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 The Object-Oriented Components ontology reuses Fowler's definition of a [software component](cito:providesQuotationFor DependencyInjection) as a "glob" of software, which provides operations that can be used by other components.
-The instantiation of such component requires certain parameters, analog to constructors arguments in object-oriented programming.
+The instantiation of such components requires certain parameters, analog to constructor arguments in object-oriented programming.
 This is interpreted in the broad sense: only _classes_, _objects_ and _constructor parameters_ are considered.
 An overview is given in [](#voc-oo-diagram).